mulesoft-catalyst/redis-caching-scope-example/README.md

 Connector provides a variety of additional operations to help manage the keys and values in the cache.

 ### Is Redis the only option?
 Of course not!
 However, Redis has become the defacto option for external caching for on-premise runtimes.
 Customers have also used Memcached and Apache Cassandra for global caching.
-Cloudhub customers may also use Mule's Object Store v2 for global caching.
+CloudHub customers may also use Mule's [Object Store v2](https://docs.mulesoft.com/object-store/) for global caching.

 ### What is required to run the example?
  - Access to a Redis instance (either installed locally or managed locally).
  	- Redis connectivity properties are stored in `./src/main/resources/example-properties.yaml`
+ 	- DockerHub provides an excellent [Redis image](https://hub.docker.com/_/redis/).
  - Anypoint Studio v7.4.2+

 ### What is included in the example?
 The example is loosely based on the use case of retrieving and updating a passenger's flight plan using the ID of the associated reservation.
 The reservation ID is traditionally used as the primary key in most airline reservation systems.
 Its uniqueness will also serve as cache key for each flight plan.
 The flight plan resource provides two operations: